 You continue exploring the Guidelines from different perspectives, understanding that there is a shadow side that can limit our possibilities of happiness, and how to work with that.

 Through your continued commitment to living the Guidelines and your wish to share them with others you can train to become a facilitator, and join our International Accredited Faculty.
 The Level 3 workshop is one step to becoming accredited.
-Learn more about the Training Pathway.
+Download the 16G full Training Pathway here

 For more information about the 16 Guidelines visit www.16guidelines.org

 16 Guidelines for a Happy Life App